-Students in this program prepare to work with engineers and construction project managers as part of a team constructing roads, bridges, sewers, water mains, and other infrastructure.
-Students determine data for cost estimation, perform materials testing, and assist in the administration of projects in the field.
+In this program you prepare to work with engineers and construction project managers as part of a team constructing roads, bridges, sewers, water mains, and other infrastructure.
+You determine data for cost estimation, perform materials testing, and assist in the administration of projects in the field.
 Teamwork and project-based learning are emphasized.

 This program is common with the first four semesters of the Civil Engineering Technology program, and graduates may choose to continue into the third year of that program.

 - Visit our tuition and fees page for detailed information on the cost to attend Georgian.

 - You can afford this!
 Explore OSAP as well as awards, scholarships and bursaries to help you pay your way to graduation.

 - This program includes a co-op work term component where you’ll gain experience in a workplace related to your field of study.

 - Learn about types of work-integrated learning at Georgian.